Correcting exponentiality test for binned earthquake magnitudes: Introduction

 \section{Introduction}

-The cumulative (survival) frequency-magnitude distribution of earthquakes is described by the Gutenberg–Richter (GR) law \citep{gutenberg1944frequency}, a decreasing exponential model valid for all magnitudes above a given threshold known as the magnitude of completeness.
+Within the magnitude range above the completeness threshold where self-similarity approximately holds, the complementary cumulative frequency-magnitude distribution of earthquakes is described by the Gutenberg–Richter (GR) law \citep{gutenberg1944frequency}, a decreasing exponential model.
 Below this threshold, the distribution deviates from exponential behavior due to the incomplete recording of low-magnitude events, which is influenced by the quality and configuration of the seismic network (Seismic Network Density Incompleteness, SNDI) and by transient increases in noise following large earthquakes (Short-Term Aftershock Incompleteness, STAI) \cite[and references therein]{mignan2012theme}.
 Accurately estimating the magnitude of completeness - and thus identifying the range where the exponentiality assumption holds - is essential for any statistical analysis based on earthquake catalogs.

 The exponentiality of earthquake magnitudes should not be assumed a priori, but instead statistically verified.
-A common approach for testing the exponentiality of continuous data is the Lilliefors test \citep{lilliefors1969kolmogorov,clauset2009power}, a modification of the Kolmogorov–Smirnov (KS) test \citep{massey1951kolmogorov} designed for cases where parameters are estimated from the data.
+A common approach for testing the exponentiality of continuous data is the Lilliefors test \citep{lilliefors1969kolmogorov,clauset2009power}.
+Originally proposed to assess normality \citep{lilliefors1967}, the test was later adapted to exponential distributions.
+It is a modification of the Kolmogorov–Smirnov (KS) test \citep{massey1951kolmogorov}, specifically designed for situations in which the distribution parameters are estimated from the data and the observations are continuous.
 However, magnitudes reported in real seismic catalogs are discrete rather than continuous, typically provided with a resolution of one decimal place.
 To address this, a standard practice is to add a random variable uniformly distributed in the range $[-\Delta m/2, +\Delta m/2]$ (where $\Delta m$ is the bin width), which transforms discrete magnitudes into continuous variables.
-It has been noted, however, that for $\Delta m > 0.01$, this procedure may compromise the reliability of the Lilliefors test and bias the estimates of the magnitude of completeness \citep{herrmann2021inconsistencies,spassiani2023real}.
+Previous studies have shown that, for $\Delta m > 0.01$, this procedure may compromise the reliability of the Lilliefors test and bias the estimates of the magnitude of completeness \citep{herrmann2021inconsistencies,spassiani2023real}.